Not a member?

 I never imagined that the website would be used to communicate information about a 60th Class Reunion!
 But coordinating that event became the most recent purpose for which the website has been used.
 As a result a small and successful gathering of Class of 1963 members was held over the Founder's Day weekend at the end of May.
 A report on the weekend activities will be published on the website shortly.

 Classmates are encouraged to use the website to actively maintain contacts with the school and their former classmates.
 Available methods of maintaining contacts include responding to subjects addressed on the Tuck Shop Chit Chat section of the website, and by keeping classmate profiles up to date so that you can be found by anyone who wants to make contact.
-Additionally, if anyone knows of the whereabouts of any classmates whose contact information is not available on their profiles, please pass that information on to Stuart Clark at the email address given on his classmate profile.
+Additionally, if anyone knows of the whereabouts of any classmates whose contact information is not available on their profiles, please pass that information on to Stuart Clark at the email address below.
+Please also use the email address to pass on any other information or questions about the Class of 1963.

 Class of 1963 60th Anniversary Reunion